dimfeld/ergo/README.md

   - [X] Run state machines in response to events
   - [ ] Sequences - Tasks can be chained together and optionally pass information between them (file locations, etc.)
   - [ ] Tasks can clone themselves, and further inputs for that clone are routed to them.
 This will probably involve interaction with another process set up to be aware of how this works.
-  - [ ] Long-running JavaScript tasks that can trigger actions and go dormant as they wait, similar to Temporal workflows.
 - [X] Templates for events, actions, and state machines
 - [X] Extensive logging of events, actions, etc.